maverick-boiler-robotics-team-4272/2025Bot/src/main/java/frc/robot/subsystems/ReadMe.md

 UnderDev

 ## Hardware
-2 Neos Vortexs for lift #TODO: Add Gear ratio
+2 Neos Vortexs for lift
+### Gear Ratio
+1.055544 inches per rotation

-1 Neo Vortex for Arm #TODO: Add Gear ratio
+1 Neo Vortex for Arm
+### Gear Ratio
+58.7755 : 1

 1 Mavcoder plugged into the arm motor for rotation